JayBrown/Trash-Tools/README.md

 ### `empty-trashes`
 Empty all Trashes.
 Use the `--force` argument with an alternate keyboard shortcut, if you want to skip the prompt.
 The command supports all Trashes, including iCloud Trash, `/System/Volumes/.Trashes/$UID/` and `./Trashes/$UID/` on any mounted & writable volume.

-Note: for the same reasons as stated above, `empty-trashes` will still use the Finder for emptying the Trashes; if you have disabled Finder, `empty-trashes` will launch Finder hidden and in the background, and immediately quit Finder again, so the empty-Trashes operation will be barely noticeable.
+Note: for the same reasons as stated above, `empty-trashes` will still use the Finder for emptying the Trashes; if you have disabled Finder, `empty-trashes` will launch Finder hidden and in the background, and immediately quit Finder again, so the operation will be barely noticeable.

 ### `undo-trashes`
 Undo the last move-to-trash operation.
 The move-to-trash history will not be persistent across reboots.

+Note: for the same reasons as stated above, `undo-trashes` will use the Finder for restoring trashed files to their original location; if you have disabled Finder, `undo-trashes` will launch Finder hidden and in the background, and immediately quit Finder again, so the operation will be barely noticeable.

 ### `unlink`
 Permanently delete (unlink) files.
 Internally, this command uses `rm -rf`.
 In case the executing user has no write access, files will be removed with `sudo -S rm -rf`, and the user needs to enter his administrator password first. ⚠️ As in any situation, please handle permanent file deletions with caution!
 And, of course, protect important files using the Trash Tools. 😉